 It has to be said however, that although these extensions do run on top of WordPress, their interface can be at times not as user-friendly as that of their host.
 Many users complain that the back-end of these extensions is not as intuitive as they expected in a WordPress environment, but in the end it all depends on your level of experience with eCommerce software added to your understanding of the processes involved in any type of commercial outlet, be it traditional or Internet-based.

 Although WooCommerce can be used for free, it will cost you money to customize it beyond its basic functionality with advanced Extensions, such as Subscriptions, Table Rate Shipping, CSV Import Suite, USPS Shipping Method, Authorize.net Reporting, Returns and Warranty Requests, PDF Invoices, and many others.
+However the developers have made available extensive documentation that any WooCommerce seasoned developer can make good use of, and as a result a number of free alternatives are also available.

 WP e-Commerce is the most popular WordPress eCommerce solution available today, with over 2.4 Million downloads as of August 2013.
 Also a fully featured plugin that would qualify as a complete system on its own that covers all possible requirements of most online stores.